KansaiUser/Capstone-/writeup.md

  However even the error happens the other nodes still run and the waypoint updater still publishes.
  And in the simulator I can see the waypoints.

- Next I am going to mdify the launcher so as not to include the simulator that is already running anyway
+ Next I am going to modify the launcher so as not to include the simulator that is already running anyway

  I have modified the launcher so as not to include the simulator and only the bridge it seems to be going well but I got the message